 (LCA just released the January 2012 issue of the Lutheran Clarion.
 We are pleased to post articles on the BJS website from one of the longest operating confessional groups in the LCMS – The Lutheran Concerns Association – LCA.
 Click here for more articles from the LCA posted on BJS.
-We will be posting the LCA newsletters on their page on this site: //steadfastlutherans.org/lca and posting selected articles from those newsletters here on our site.
+We will be posting the LCA newsletters on their page on this site: https://steadfastlutherans.org/lca and posting selected articles from those newsletters here on our site.
 We recommend you join the LCA and subscribe to The Clarion.)

 I commend Synodical Secretary, Dr. Raymond L. Hartwig, for sending frequent and informative reminders to congregations by postcard and e-mail about significant changes to convention procedures adopted at the 2010 convention.
 In this article, I intend to review only two of those changes: the process for electing the Synodical President and the process for memorializing the synodical convention.
 Persons interested in other issues of convention procedures may find relevant information here.

 The most important new procedure for 2013 is that the 2012 district delegates will elect the new Synodical President.
 The most important procedural fact is that these same district delegates need to be appointed by your congregation’s voters’ assembly prior to the deadline for registration for your 2012 district convention.
 For most districts that means you need to schedule your voters’ assembly as soon as possible, if you have not already done so.

 - congregations appoint two persons (one pastor and one layperson) to be their delegates to their 2012 district convention, at a voters’ assembly prior to the registration deadline for that convention;

 - district delegates may vote for Synodical President in 2013 only if they attend the 2012 district convention;